 Try using popular fashions to provide discreetly hidden useful accessories.
 Attractive fleece throws, woven blankets and crochet afghans are wonderful at highlighting your room with a new colour or design element but will also work perfectly as extra bedding for your futon during cold months.
 You won’t even need store it during the rest of the year.

-Most of us don’t live in mansions, or huge six bedroom houses.
-But most of us still have the same number of family or friends regardless of whether we live in a big home or a small one.
+The modern futon, isn’t in use if we live in a mansion or huge six bedroom houses.
+But most of us still have the same number of family or friends.
+Much as whether we live in a big home or a small one.

 One of the biggest mistakes people make when they choose a futon sofa bed for their home is to judge its suitability purely on one of these two areas: